SamMajumder/geoRflow/README.md

 `new_col_names:` A vector of new column names to be assigned to the processed data frames.
 `extract_index:` The index of the element to extract from each list-column (default is 1).

-#### Details
-The function checks if the specified element exists in the provided list.
-If it does, it proceeds to process each data frame within the list.
-Non-data frame or non-matrix columns are kept as is, while data frames or matrices have their non-ID columns extracted and converted into a list.
-The function then flattens any list-columns and renames the columns according to new_col_names.
-All processed data frames are then combined into one large data frame.

 ### Examples
 ```{r}
 # Assuming 'result_list' is the output from geoRflow_raster_pipeline_point